-CPF and SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 11 April 2022.
+CPF and SRS investors who wish to appoint the Chairman of the AGM as proxy to vote on their behalf at the AGM, should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 10 April 2023.

-- 5. The Chairman of the AGM, as proxy, need not be a member of the Company. - 6.
-The instrument appointing the Chairman of the AGM as proxy must be submitted to the Company in the following manner: (a) if submitted by post, be deposited with the Company's share registrar, M & C Services Private Limited, 112 Robinson Road #05-01, Singapore 068902; or (b) if submitted electronically, be submitted via email to gpe@mncsingapore.com, in either case, by 2.30 p.m. on 19 April 2022, being 72 hours before the time appointed for holding the AGM.
+- 4. A proxy need not be a member of the Company. - 5.
+The instrument appointing a proxy(ies) must be submitted to the Company in the following manner: (a) if submitted by post, be deposited with the Company's share registrar, M & C Services Private Limited, 112 Robinson Road #05-01, Singapore 068902; or (b) if submitted electronically, be submitted via email to gpe@mncsingapore.com, in either case, by 2.30 p.m. on 17 April 2023, being 72 hours before the time appointed for holding the AGM. - 6.
+Members may submit questions related to the resolutions to be tabled for approval at the AGM, in advance of the AGM, in the following manner by 5.00 p.m. on 11 April 2023: (a) by email to ir@ifscapital.com.sg or (b) by post to the Company's registered address at 10 Eunos Road 8 #09-04 Singapore Post Centre Singapore 408600.
+The Company will endeavour to address all substantial and relevant questions submitted prior to the AGM by publishing the responses to such questions on the Company's corporate website and on SGXNet prior to the AGM.